 Reporting questions are included in the following year’s application for Foundation funding.
 There is no need to submit a separate report.
 If your organization chooses not to reapply for funding in the following calendar year, please contact your Program Officer for next steps.

 How can we invite members of the Foundation staff and board to upcoming performances and events?

-If you are a Current Grantee, you were provided with a contact sheet with your award letter that lists the most up to date contact information for Foundation staff and board.
-If you need a copy of this contact list, please contact Kimberleigh Costanzo at firstname.lastname@example.org.
+If you are a Current Grantee, we are happy to provide you with a contact sheet that lists the most up-to-date contact information for Foundation staff and board.
+If you need a copy of this contact list, please contact Conrhonda E. Baker at email@example.com.
 Please feel free to add the staff to your mailing lists and send event or opening invitations to the members of our Board.

 All applicants will be asked to list upcoming performance dates in your LOI, Intent to Apply, and Application.
 Invitations to specific performances or events can be sent via hard copy to the Foundation’s address or via email to the Program Officer listed in your advancement email.

 Staff prefers to have in-person meetings during the application review period.
 Staff members will reach out to your organization’s grant contact to set up a time to discuss a pending Application.
 Current grantees are encouraged to keep Foundation staff abreast of other organizational updates via email over the course of the year.

 How do I update my organization contacts?